 In 2003 David left teaching to work as a full time professional photographer and writer.
 He joined the Outdoor Writers and Photographers Guild and in his first year of membership was given two of their prestigious awards for writing and photography.
 In 2004 he repeated this feat with another double award.
 In 2011 he won the 'Wildlife in the Garden' section of the International Garden Photographer of the Year having previously come a close second.
 Since then he has gone on to undertake a variety of commissions for Cornwall Enterprise, Trebah Garden, Land's End and others.

-David has also written eleven books about natural history and photography in Cornwall, all are lavishly illustrated with his own photographs, their titles are: Wild about Cornwall; Penwith Moods; Photographing Cornwall; A Cornish Year; Wildflowers of Cornwall and the Isles of Scilly; Birds of Cornwall and the Isles of Scilly; Exploring the Cornish Coast; St Ives and St Ives Bay; Inspirational Islands: The Isles of Scilly; Walking in Penwith and Walking on The Lizard.
+David has written eleven books about natural history and photography in Cornwall, all are lavishly illustrated with his own photographs, their titles are: Wild about Cornwall; Penwith Moods; Photographing Cornwall; A Cornish Year; Wildflowers of Cornwall and the Isles of Scilly; Birds of Cornwall and the Isles of Scilly; Exploring the Cornish Coast; St Ives and St Ives Bay; Inspirational Islands: The Isles of Scilly; Walking in Penwith and Walking on The Lizard.
 He has also taken all the photos for another book written by his wife, Sarah: Iconic Cornwall.

 In 2016, in response to demand from online magazines, David started to use his DSLR to capture video footage of wildlife and landscapes.
 As well as having a library of some 50,000 images he now has an ever-expanding bank of videos to satisfy a growing demand.